Do you struggle with

-If you or a loved one are living with systemic sclerosis (scleroderma or SSc), consider joining the TibuSURE clinical study where researchers are exploring whether a new study drug could impact disease progression in individuals with systemic sclerosis.
+If you or a loved one are living with scleroderma, consider joining a scleroderma clinical study where researchers are evaluating the potential effect of a new study drug on disease activity and disease progression in individuals with scleroderma.

-What is the Purpose of the TibuSURE Study?
+What is the Purpose of this Scleroderma Clinical Study?

-You may know systemic sclerosis as scleroderma or SSc.
+You may know scleroderma as systemic sclerosis or SSc.

 Can I Participate?